 Ah, the age old question.
 How many edits does it take to get to the center of a good manuscript?
 As with everything else in writing, the answer is crisp, clear, and concise:

 Content editing should be self-explanatory.
 You edit for content.
-This includes fleshing out detail, adjusting pace, fixing structural issues, deleting anything that doesn’t make sense or push the story forward, anything that gives your narrative a clear direction.
-Usually, my first draft is about 3/4 the word count of the finished product.
+This includes fleshing out detail, adjusting pace, fixing structural issues, deleting anything that doesn’t make sense or push the story forward, whatever gives your narrative a clear direction.
+Typically, my first draft is about 3/4 the word count of the finished product.
 I add the other 1/4 during content editing.
 In fact, I sometimes add notes in the first draft like [need more detail about the pickle] and come back to it after completion.

-Content editing takes about as much time as writing the first draft.
-After this round, my story is complete.
+Content editing should take about as much time as writing the first draft.

-Format editing takes about half the time of content editing.
+Format editing should take about half the time of content editing.

-Verbal editing takes about half the time of format editing.
+Verbal editing should take about half the time of format editing.

 Polish editing should only take a day or two.
-After this round, my novel is complete.

-Once I complete my polishing round, it’s off to the races.
-I hand it over to my copy editor for one final nit-pick while I concentrate on cover design, back blurb, and all the other fun stuff that goes into getting a completed book into the hands of readers.
+Once polish is complete, then it’s off to the races.
+I hand it off to my copy editor for one final nit-pick while I concentrate on cover design, back blurb, and all the other fun stuff that goes into getting a completed book into the hands of readers.
 It’s quite a daunting process, but I enjoy every second.